 closely related to monads[86].

-In the adaptation of monads into the world of programming, Walder 1995 is a turning point.
+In the adaptation of monads into the world of programming, Wadler 1995 is a turning point.
 One of Wadler's examples is a parser based on monads and combinator parsing.
 Combinator parsing becomes the standard example of monad programming.

 In its monadic form, the already attractive technique of combinator parsing is extremely elegant and certainly seems as if it should solve all parsing problems.
 But, once again, it is still recursive descent, completely unchanged.
 Wadler handles left recursion by parsing into a list, and re-processing that list into left recursive form.
 Wadler's example grammar only has one operator, so the issue of precedence does not arise.